Business Continuity Initiatives

 • Confirming damage

-• Ensuring communication between the site and the Risk Management Group
+• Ensuring communication between the site and the Crisis Management Group

 • Formulating response policies